sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 On the basis of the principles set out here, we will build and maintain lasting, meaningful relationships with open standards and OSS communities, building on experience from CEF, the EU-free and open source software auditing (EU-FOSSA/EU-FOSSA2) project and the ISA2 programme.
 This will contribute to the viability of the ecosystem and facilitate product management and governance.

-In addition to sharing source code, the Commission should consider joining open-source programme boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open-source projects become self-sustainable.
+In addition to sharing source code, ESDC should consider joining open-source programme boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open-source projects become self-sustainable.

 ### Secure